ni5arga/Modmail-To-Discord-Slack/README.md

 2. **Put The URL In Your App Settings** : After you've obtained the webhook URL, you'll need to put it in the app settings.
 App settings can be found at `https://developers.reddit.com/r/insert-your-subreddit-name-here/apps/modmailtodiscord/`.
 After putting the Webhook URL in the text-box - click on the Save Changes button.

-Now, the app will send all incoming or outgoing modmails from your subreddit's modmail to the Discord channel through the webhook.

 ### Slack

-To set up this app to send incoming and outgoing modmails to a particular channel of your Slack workspace through a Webhook, follow these steps.

 1. **Get Slack Webhook URL** : You'll need to obtain a Webhook URL to send the messages to a particular channel of your workspace - [here's a guide](https://api.slack.com/messaging/webhooks) on how to obtain the Slack Webhook URL.
 Slack Webhook URLs look like `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.

 2. **Put The URL In Your App Settings** :  After you have obtained the webhook URL, you'll need to put it in the app settings.
 App settings can be found at `https://developers.reddit.com/r/insert-your-subreddit-name-here/apps/modmailtodiscord/`.
 After putting the Webhook URL in the text-box - click on the Save Changes button.

-Now, the app will send all incoming or outgoing modmails from your subreddit's modmail to the Slack channel through the webhook.

 ## Details